ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/login-page.md

 - We use the `Controller` component to define the parameters of our input fields, such as their default values and validation logic
 - The `render` prop of the `Controller` component allows us to utilize Ionic Framework components within React Form Hook's library
 - The `onIonChange` event handles the changing of the input fields; in our cases we will delegate that responsibility to the `Controller` component
+- We also delegate responsibility for the blur event to the `Controller` component
 - Input validation rules are set on the `rules` prop of the `Controller` component

 React Form Hook's `Controller` component can take some getting used to.
 However, the pattern you see above is safe to use when building your own forms outside of this training.

-And of course, I recommend taking a look through the [React Form Hook Controller documentation](https://react-hook-form.com/api#Controller).
+And of course, I recommend taking a look through the <a href="https://react-hook-form.com/api#Controller" target="_blank">React Form Hook Controller documentation</a>.

 ### Disabling the Sign In Button